OCA/stock-logistics-warehouse/stock_reserve_rule/README.rst

 Properties that define where the rule will be applied:

 -  Location: Define where the rule will look for goods (a parent of the move's source location).
+-  Fallback Location: Define where the goods are reserved if none of the removal rule could reserve the goods.
+If left empty, the goods are reserved in the move's source location / sub-locations.
 -  Rule Domain: The rule is used only if the Stock Move matches the domain.

 Removal rules for the locations:

 -  Quants Domain: this domain includes/excludes quants based on a domain.
 -  Advanced Removal Strategy: the strategy that will be used for this location and sub-location when the rule is used.

 The sequences have to be sorted in the view list to define the reservation priorities.